2Fac3R/todo-machine/README.md

+# Todo Machine

+This project implements a Single Page Application (SPA) for managing 'TODO' tasks.
+The goal is to learn, review, and practice fundamental concepts of React, covering topics such as state management, components, user interface (UI), and hooks.
+This app handles tasks of all kinds, their states, and more.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).